crypticsy/RopeyDVDManagementSystem/README.md

 <a name="about"></a>
 ## About
 Ropey DVD Management System is an inventory and rental management system developed in ASP.NET MVC Framework with the aid of the five individuals as part of an assessment.
-The application's has multiple level of access based on user levell, as well as an interactive user interface to help with the leasing process.
+The application has multiple level of access based on user level, as well as an interactive user interface to help with the leasing process.

 </br></br>